stevevillardi/ipfix-generator/readme.md

 ![IPFIX Generator GUI](GUI-Example.png)

-This image shows the main interface of the IPFIX Generator, including the parameter input fields, control buttons, log output, and flow visualization table.
+This image shows the main interface of the IPFIX Netflow Generator, including the parameter input fields, control buttons, log output, and flow visualization table.

 ## Installation